 - We use personal data for administrative purposes (i.e., to carry on our charity work).
 This can include receiving donations, processing and distributing grant applications, maintaining a database of supporters and friends and helping us respect your choices and preferences (e.g., if you ask not to receive marketing material, we will keep a record of this).

 - Where we need to do this to fulfil a contract, or where we are required to do this by law or other regulations.

 - When it is in our legitimate interests to do this and when these interests do not override your rights.
-These legitimate interests include providing you with information of our work and future events, fundraising, newsletter requests, feedback, and other activities.
-Please see section 9 on ‘Legitimate Interest’ for more information.
+These legitimate interests include providing you with information about our work and future events, fundraising, newsletter requests, feedback, and other activities.
+Please see section 11 on ‘Legitimate Interest’ for more information.

-- We hold your information only as long as necessary for each purpose we use it.
+- We hold your information for only as long as is necessary for each purpose.
 We regularly review what information we hold and delete what is no longer required.
 LCCT have a retention policy and do keep financial records for up to 7 years, in line with financial best practice for our accounting purposes.

 - If you decide not to support LCCT any longer, or request that we have no further contact with you, we will keep some basic information in order to avoid sending you unwanted materials in the future and to ensure that we do not accidentally duplicate information.

 - We employ a variety of physical and technical measures to keep your data safe and to prevent unauthorised access to, or use or disclosure of, your personal information.

 - Electronic data and databases are stored on secure computer systems and we control who has access to information (using both physical and electronic means).
 Our staff receive data protection training and we have a set of detailed data protection procedures which personnel are required to follow when handling personal data.